Configuring domain sync for real-time spatial feeds

 }

 Apply via the Kafka Connect REST API.
-For idempotent deployment, use PUT to overwrite existing connector state rather than POST, preventing duplicate connector registration errors during rolling restarts:
+Use PUT for idempotent deployment, which overwrites existing connector state without creating duplicates:

 curl -X PUT -H "Content-Type: application/json" \